-If you’re planning a shortbread in Berlin and you’re wondering what your 2 days in Berlin itinerary should be, we’ve put together some top tips and attractions to help you make sure you make the most of your trip.
+If you’re planning a shortbread in Berlin and you’re wondering what your 2 days in Berlin itinerary should be and how many days in Berlin is enough, we’ve put together some top tips and attractions to help you make sure you make the most of your trip.

 Berlin is a great city for walking tours, varying from historical tours that will teach you about the history of the city to art tours to general sightseeing tours.

 Any of these is a great choice to start off getting to know the city, followed by choosing your can’t-miss sightseeing attractions.
-As well as a bit of organisation so you don’t miss anything, you should make sure you leave some time free (even just a couple of hours) to just enjoy exploring the city and its various sites, cafes and cultural attractions.
+As well as a bit of organization so you don’t miss anything, you should make sure you leave some time free (even just a couple of hours) to just enjoy exploring the city and its various sites, cafes, and cultural attractions.

 What to Do & See in Berlin in 2 Days?